Alcohol and Depression Signs & Symptoms. Treatment for Alcoholism and Depression.

 - Bipolar Disorder: Although it is not classified as a depressive disorder, individuals with bipolar disorder experience extremely low moods that fit the criteria for major depression while also going through periods of mania or extreme highs.

-Abuse to Alcohol and Depression
+Alcohol and Depression Disorders

 It can be challenging to know which one comes first—AUD or depression, but research has shown that regardless of the order, both issues are among the most prevalent psychiatric disorders and co-occur often.
 Studies have also indicated that this dual diagnosis with alcohol and depression, or comorbidity, is associated with greater severity and a worse prognosis for both diseases.